lundeen-bryan/EZLogger_SLN/.notes/Checklist.md

 # EZLogger - Legacy Workflow Reference

 This document outlines the original workflow of each task pane button from the legacy version of EZLogger.
+A "True" checkbox indicates the logic has been translated into the VB.NET version of EZLogger, unchecked means it hasn't.

 ---